-Take, for example, the firearm enhancement under§ 2D1.1(b)(1).
-The relevant conduct rule directs judges to assess a gun bump in the case of a firearm possessed by another within the scope and in furtherance of the conspiracy and reasonably foreseeable to the defendant.
-First offenders assessed a gun bump due to the conduct of others or whose weapon possession was so de minimus that it did not result in a conviction, should not be barred from the relief.
+Take, for example, the firearm enhancement under § 2D1.1(b)(1).
+The relevant conduct rule directs judges to assess a gun bump in the case of a firearm possessed by another within the scope and in furtherance of the conspiracy and reasonably foreseeable to the defendant.38 First offenders assessed a gun bump due to the conduct of others or whose weapon possession was so de minimus that it did not result in a conviction, should not be barred from a first offender adjustment.

-The Commission's 2004 first offenders' report revealed that the vast majority of first offenders (87.1 percent) had no violence or weapon enhancements.
-Moreover, limiting the relief to Zones A and B, even if the latter is combined with Zone C, means that the number of defendants who present with such low final offense levels - ones that include the enhancement for firearm or violence - will be quite small.
+The Commission's 2004 first offenders' report revealed that the vast majority of first offenders (87.1 percent) had no violence or weapon enhancements.39 Moreover, limiting the relief to Zones A and B, even if the latter is combined with Zone C, means that the number of defendants who present with such low final offense levels - ones that include the enhancement for firearm or violence - will be quite small.

 FAMM also opposes excluding so-called "white collar" offenses from those eligible for other than incarceration sentences under amended § 5C1.1.
 That exclusion would fly in the face of the statutory directive to ensure that first offenders convicted of other than a crime of violence be considered under a guideline that would impose a sentence other than incarceration.
-Of the 7,700 offenders sentenced under § 2B1.1 in 2015, the majority were located in Criminal History Category I, 33 which is itself composed primarily of first offenders.
-4 Recidivism rates for
+Of the 6,986 offenders sentenced under § 2B1.1 in 2016, the majority - 70.1 percent -- were located in Criminal History Category I,40 which is itself composed primarily of first offenders.41 More than two-thirds of economic crime offenders, 70.1 percent, were sentenced to prison terms.42 The same recidivism rates for defendants with prior convictions for fraud offenses are very low, well under the average for all offenders.43